-The House of Representatives recently voted to pass a bill that would cut $715 billion from Medicaid over the next ten years, according to the nonpartisan Congressional Budget Office.
+The U.S. Senate recently voted to pass a bill that would cut more than $800 billion from Medicaid over the next ten years, according to the nonpartisan Congressional Budget Office.
 It would do this by putting limits on how states can raise revenue to pay for Medicaid, as well as creating burdensome and intrusive paperwork requirements to maintain eligibility.
-The Senate Finance Committee recently released its own proposal which is even worse - it would force states to roll back the amount of revenue they are raising for Medicaid, putting critical services and supports in danger.
+These cuts are even deeper and more harmful than those in the bill previously passed by the House of Representatives.

 We want to be clear: despite the rhetoric from House and Senate Republicans that this bill would exempt people with disabilities from cuts, the limits they are placing on how states can pay for Medicaid guarantee that states will cut Medicaid services for people with disabilities.
 This includes our home and community-based services that keep us in our homes and out of nursing homes.